Estimates for harmonic functions near pseudo-corners: Introduction

 We study the behavior of Sobolev norms of the solution of the Dirichlet problem for the Laplacian near a conical singularity of the boundary, when the domain $\Omega$ is approximated by a family of more regular domains $\Omega_{\varepsilon}$ that is self-similar in a neighborhood of the singular point.
 The approximating domains may be smooth, in which case Sobolev norms of any positive order can be estimated, or they may themselves have conical singularities, in which case the corresponding solutions only have finite regularity.
 In any case, it is to be expected that Sobolev norms corresponding to a regularity above the threshold defined by the first singular exponent of the conical point will not remain bounded in the limit.
 In Section~\ref{S:smoothpseudo} we estimate the order of this blow-up in terms of powers of the approximation scale $\varepsilon$, see Theorem~\ref{th:Wmp}.

 In Section~\ref{S:polygon} we discuss in detail the case of a polygon in two dimensions with a non-convex corner, approximated by a finite number of corners with smaller, but still non-convex opening angles.
 Here it is interesting to study not only fractional Sobolev norms of order below the regularity threshold, but also the often practically important $H^{2}$ regularity.
-Namely, for $L^{2}$ right hand sides, one can write standard decompositions of the solutions into corner singular functions and regular parts in $H^{2}$.
-Then one can either observe the blow-up of the coefficients of the singular functions and the $H^{2}$ norms of the regular parts or, conversely, assume that a family of right hand sides is given such that the solutions on $\Omega_{\varepsilon}$ have $H^{2}$ regularity.
-With each one of these right hand sides, the solutions on $\Omega$ will, in general, not be $H^{2}$ regular, but we show that the coefficients of the singular function of the solutions are bounded by a constant times the $L^{2}$ norm of the right hand side, where the constant will tend to zero with a certain power of $\varepsilon$.
+Namely, for $L^{2}$ right-hand sides, one can write standard decompositions of the solutions into corner singular functions and regular parts in $H^{2}$.
+Then one can either observe the blow-up of the coefficients of the singular functions and the $H^{2}$ norms of the regular parts or, conversely, assume that a family of right-hand sides is given such that the solutions on $\Omega_{\varepsilon}$ have $H^{2}$ regularity.
+With each one of these right-hand sides, the solutions on $\Omega$ will, in general, not be $H^{2}$ regular, but we show that the coefficients of the singular function of the solutions are bounded by a constant times the $L^{2}$ norm of the right-hand side, where the constant will tend to zero with a certain power of $\varepsilon$.

 Our main technique is the expansion in convergent generalized power series in $\varepsilon$ proved in the recent paper \cite{CoDa2Mu:2024}.
 Whereas \cite{CoDa2Mu:2024} considers convergence only in the energy norm $H^{1}$, we show here how these same expansions can be used to obtain in a simple way estimates for a range of Sobolev spaces of integer and fractional order.
-In this way we can easily and explicitly analyze details of the asymptotic behavior of the solution of the Dirichlet problem on a class of singularly perturbed domains that has been studied in a more general context of asymptotic expansions in \cite{MazNazPla:2000}.
+In this way we can easily and explicitly analyze details of the asymptotic behavior of the solution of the Dirichlet problem on a class of singularly perturbed domains that has been studied in a more general context with techniques of asymptotic expansions.
+In \cite{MazNazPla:2000} it is shown how to apply those techniques to a wider class of elliptic boundary value problems, with variable coefficients that may even have singularities at the corners, whereas our use of convergent expansions confines us for the moment to the Dirichlet problem for the Laplacian, but has the advantage of simplicity and precision of the resulting estimates.

+For the problem of approximation of a corner domain by smooth domains there exist studies using different techniques and different assumptions, see \cite{DanielLabrunieNistor:2024} for a recent example and a survey.
+Our examples are rather more general in the smoothness hypotheses for the approximating domains, but we make the restrictive assumption of a self-similar behavior.
+This allows us to not only precisely estimate norms that remain bounded in the limit, but also to describe the precise behavior of norms that explode in the limit.

 These results provide transparent and easy to understand examples for the discussion of some aspects of potential theory on Lipschitz domains.